 If you’re looking for a UK holiday by the coast with loads to keep your kids entertained Rockley Park in Dorset could be just the ticket.

-The Haven resort is situated on the heathland of Ham Common nature reserve and overlooks Poole Harbour so there’s plenty to explore and the views are fabulous.
+The Haven resort is situated on the heathland of Ham Common nature reserve.
+It overlooks Poole Harbour so there’s plenty to explore and the views are fabulous.

-The park has direct access straight down to the beach where you can try out watersports as well as a play park on the sand for the little ones (there’s also conveniently a cafe too) – and the holiday resort itself will have you spoilt for choice with things to do.
+The park has direct access straight down to the beach.
+There you can try out watersports and there is a play park on the sand for the little ones.
+The holiday resort itself will have you spoilt for choice with things to do.

 Just 10 minutes outside Poole itself on the south coast, Rockley Park is fabulously positioned for getting out and exploring the Jurassic Coast.

 But if you want to relax on the site, rest assured your kids won’t be bored.

 We went for a three-day weekend in May and my boys – aged 3 and 23 month old twins – loved it.